patmoore/grandperspective/docs/README.txt

   This version of the application is still built for Macs with a PowerPC processor.
-Although the source code has already been modified so that it should also compile and run properly on Intel processors (thanks to Craig Hughes for his help with this), I do not yet have the software to build Universal Binaries, nor easy access to an Intel Mac to actually test it.
-This makes releasing an "official" Universal Binary a bit cumbersome, but expect one soon anyway.
+Although the source code has already been modified so that it compiles and runs on Intel processors (thanks to Craig Hughes for his help with this), I do not yet have the software to build Universal Binaries (donations for the required operating system upgrade are appreciated :-), nor easy access to an Intel Mac to actually test it.
+This makes releasing an "official" Universal Binary a bit cumbersome.
+However, Martin Kahr has very kindly been making unofficial GrandPerspective Universal Binaries available.
+See the GrandPerspective website for details on where to download it.

 - Mac OS X, 10.2 or higher